The Outsider (1961 film): Plot

 Hayes' alcoholism after he leaves the Marine Corps becomes a public scandal.
-Hayes wishes to be left alone, but a tribal chief implores him to go to Washington, D.C., on his people's behalf to seek political support for an irrigation bill.
-Not until he attends the dedication of the Marine Corps War Memorial (also called the Iwo Jima Memorial) in Arlington, Virginia on November 10, 1954, does he sober up and pull himself together.
+Hayes wishes to be left alone, but a tribal chief urges him to go to Washington, D.C. on his people's behalf to seek political support for an irrigation bill.
+Not until he attends the dedication of the Marine Corps War Memorial (also called the Iwo Jima Memorial) in Arlington, Virginia on November 10, 1954, does he decide to pull himself together.

 Hayes returns to the reservation, but is deeply disappointed when the tribal council no longer seems to want anything to do with him.
-He begins drinking again and goes off into the hills, where he dies of exposure to the elements ten years after the Iwo Jima battle.
-He was 32.
+A drunk Hayes goes off into the hills, where he dies of exposure to the elements at the age of 32, ten years after the Iwo Jima battle.